Jmwofford/babyDiv_WDI-curriculum/homework/javaScript/function-drills/README.md

 1. Run the command `npm test` and take a screenshot of the output in your terminal.
-2. Push your code to your fork of the class repo.
+2. Push your code to your fork of the class repo (that is your origin master).
-3. File an issue on the class repo titled "Your Name -- w01d04".
+3. Submit the link to your repo on Schoology.

-The issue should include:
+The submission should include:

 -   A link that points back to your fork.